-- Days 1-60 from the release of the 2023 NOFA: Only applications/submissions with existing State Homekey Program funding awards or eligible and applying for State Homekey Program funding under the Homekey Round 3 NOFA will be accepted. - Up to 110 housing choice vouchers will be made available. during this 60-day window to ensure the County's resources are used to develop diverse housing options and not be limited to motel rehabilitations/conversions. - From days 61-90 after the release of the NOFA, HCD will accept applications for developments located in unincorporated Orange County and Urban County Participating Cities. - From days 91-120 after the release of the NOFA, HCD will accept applications for any developments located in unincorporated Orange County, Urban County Participating Cities and Entitlement Cities, except in the cities of Santa Ana, Anaheim and Garden Grove. - One-hundred and twenty days after the release of the NOFA, applications for any development eligible under this NOFA throughout the County (except for project-based voucher requests in the cities of Santa Ana, Anaheim, and Garden Grove) will be accepted based on the remaining eligible funding, vouchers and lending policies.
+- Days 1-60 from the release of the 2023 NOFA Amendment: HCD will accept applications for developments located in unincorporated Orange County and Urban County Participating Cities. - From days 61-90 after the release of the NOFA Amendment, HCD will accept applications for any developments located in unincorporated Orange County, Urban County Participating Cities and Entitlement Cities, except in the cities of Santa Ana, Anaheim and Garden Grove. - Ninety-one (91) days after the release of the NOFA Amendment, applications for any development eligible under this NOFA throughout the County (except generally for project-based voucher requests in the cities of Santa Ana, Anaheim, and Garden Grove) will be accepted based on the remaining eligible funding, vouchers and lending policies.

 Applications for project-based vouchers will only be accepted for developments located in the Orange County Housing Authority jurisdiction.
+Case-by-case exception may be made for developments on County-owned or County developed property.

-Applicants seeking only MHSA or ARPA-SLFRF (and not another source or project-based vouchers) under this NOFA need not comply with the preferences and timeframes above.
-Those applications will be accepted upon the release of the 2023 NOFA.
+Applicants seeking only MHSA or 15G Reserves Fund (and not another source or project-based vouchers) under this NOFA need not comply with the preferences and timeframes above.
+Those applications will be accepted upon the release of the 2023 NOFA First Amendment.

-On a case-by-case basis and upon release of the 2023 NOFA, HCD may accept applications requesting only additional capital funding for developments previously approved by the Board of Supervisors.
+On a case-by-case basis and upon release of the 2023 NOFA First Amendment, HCD may accept applications requesting only additional capital funding for developments previously approved by the Board of Supervisors.

-Timeframe Eligible Development Eligible Locations Day 1 - 60 March 20 - May 19 Any development with an existing State Homekey Program funding award or eligible and applying for Homekey Round 3 NOFA Throughout the County Day 61- 90 May 20 - June 18 Any development eligible under this NOFA (except for project-based vouchers requests in the cities of Santa Ana, Anaheim, and Garden Grove) Unincorporated Orange County, Urban County Participating Cities Day 91-120 June 19 - July 18 Any development eligible under this NOFA (except for project-based vouchers requests in the cities of Santa Ana, Anaheim, and Garden Grove) Unincorporated Orange County, Urban County Participating Cities and Entitlement Cities On and after Day 121 July 19 Any development eligible under this NOFA will be accepted based on the remaining eligible funding and lending policies (except for project-based vouchers requests in the cities of Santa Ana, Anaheim, and Garden Grove) Throughout the County
+Timeframe Eligible Development Eligible Locations Day 1 - 60 March 15 - May 14 Any development eligible under this NOFA (except for project-based vouchers requests in the cities of Santa Ana, Anaheim, and Garden Grove) Unincorporated Orange County, Urban County Participating Cities (List of Urban County Participating Cities in Section 2.08.01) Day 61- 90 May 15 - June 13 Any development eligible under this NOFA (except for project-based vouchers requests in the cities of Santa Ana, Anaheim, and Garden Grove) Unincorporated Orange County, Urban County Participating Cities and Entitlement Cities Day 91 and after June 14 Any development eligible under this NOFA will be accepted based on the remaining eligible funding and lending policies (except generally for project-based vouchers requests in the cities of Santa Ana, Anaheim, and Garden Grove) Throughout the County

-^{} Applications for project-based vouchers will only be accepted for developments located in the Orange County Housing Authority jurisdiction.
+Applications for project-based vouchers will only be accepted for developments located in the Orange County Housing Authority jurisdiction.
+Case-by-case exception may be made for developments on County-owned or County developed property.